 - Topical immunomodulators - eg, tacrolimus or pimecrolimus.

 - Oral antibiotics; the most common being erythromycin and tetracycline, with an 80% response rate to three months of erythromycin.
+Antibiotics are used for their anti-inflammatory properties rather than as antibacterial agents.

 Second-line therapies for either PLC or PLEVA include: